andy-guttridge/tribehub_drf/README.md

 - Select 'GitHub' and confirm you wish to deploy using GitHub.
 You may be asked to enter your GitHub password.
 - Find the 'Connect to GitHub' section and use the search box to locate your repo.
 - Select 'Connect' when found.
-- Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed site to be automatically redeployed every time you push changes to GitHub.
+- Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed API to be automatically redeployed every time you push changes to GitHub.
 - Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
-- Your site will shortly be deployed and you will be given a link to the deployed site when the process is complete.
+- Your API will shortly be deployed and you will be given a link to the deployed site when the process is complete.

 ## Credits

-- How to fully define a field within an array field from [Stack Overflow](https://stackoverflow.com/questions/41180829/arrayfield-missing-1-required-positional-argument)
-- Technique to limit the size of image uploads to cloudinary adapted from this [Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) support article
+- The technique to limit the size of image uploads to cloudinary is adapted from this [Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) support article
-- Replacement for deprecated `django.conf.urls.url()` implemented as per this [StackOverflow article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to)
+- A replacement for the deprecated `django.conf.urls.url()` was implemented as per this [StackOverflow article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to)
-- Approach to creating a string representation of a many to many field in the Django admin panel from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django
+- The approach to creating a string representation of a many to many field in the Django admin panel is adapted from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django
-- Technique to create a custom filter for date ranges using django-filters adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)
+- The technique to create a custom filter for date ranges using django-filters is adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)
-- How to access URL arguments as kwargs in generic APIViews from this [StackOverflow article](https://stackoverflow.com/questions/51042871/how-to-access-url-kwargs-in-generic-api-views-listcreateapiview-to-be-more-spec)
+- How to access URL arguments as kwargs in generic APIViews is from this [StackOverflow article](https://stackoverflow.com/questions/51042871/how-to-access-url-kwargs-in-generic-api-views-listcreateapiview-to-be-more-spec)
 - How to filter on many-to-many fields is from this [StackOverflow article](https://stackoverflow.com/questions/4507893/django-filter-many-to-many-with-contains)
-- Technique to use Python pattern matching as case statements from this [StackOverflow article](https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)
+- The technique to use Python pattern matching as case statements is from this [StackOverflow article](https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)
-- Technique to override model `save()` method to programatically set the value of fields based on the value of other fields from this [StackOverflow article]:(https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)
+- The technique to override the `save()` method of a model to programatically set the value of fields based on the value of other fields is adapted from this [StackOverflow article]:(https://stackoverflow.com/questions/22157437/model-field-based-on-other-fields)
-- Approach to obtaining the current user context within a model serializer from [Stackoverflow](https://stackoverflow.com/questions/30203652/how-to-get-request-user-in-django-rest-framework-serializer)
+- The approach to obtaining the current user context within a model serializer is from [Stackoverflow](https://stackoverflow.com/questions/30203652/how-to-get-request-user-in-django-rest-framework-serializer)
-- Technique to use different serializers depending on HTTP request type within the same generic class view from [Stackoverflow](https://stackoverflow.com/questions/22616973/django-rest-framework-use-different-serializers-in-the-same-modelviewset)
+- The technique for using different serializers depending on the HTTP request type within the same generic class view is from [Stackoverflow](https://stackoverflow.com/questions/22616973/django-rest-framework-use-different-serializers-in-the-same-modelviewset)

 In addition, the following documentation was extensively referenced throughout development: